Midhu7/Midhu7/README.md

 Hi,
-I am Midhuram Manoj, an undergraduate student in Instrumentation and Control Engineering at National Institute of Technology, Tiruchirappalli, India.
+I am Midhuram Manoj, an undergraduate student at National Institute of Technology, Tiruchirappalli, India majoring in Instrumentation and Control Engineering.
 I am interested in IoT.